Skip to content

 This functionality can be found as a side panel button in the following tables:

-A dialog screen appears (see Figure 1).
-On the one hand, if the wizard has been launched from an annotation project, Test and Reference Sequences can be selected by uploading text files or ID-List .box files containing the lists of sequence IDs for the two groups.
+If the FET analysis has been launched from an annotation project, Test and Reference Sequences can be selected by uploading text files or ID-List .box files containing the lists of sequence IDs for the two groups (Figure 1).
 When there is no reference set chosen, the whole dataset present in the project will be taken as Reference.
 A detailed description of each parameter is available by clicking the help icon next to the parameter.
-On the other hand, if the Fisher’s Exact Test is applied to differential expression results, the Test Set can be selected from the significant differential expressed features (genes/transcripts).
-Reference Set would be the rest of annotated features from the Reference Set file provided.

 The Fisher's Exact Test implementation is sensitive in the direction of the test: the sequences that are present in the test-set and also in reference-set will be deleted from the reference, but not from the test-set.

-For further details please refer to the FatiGO publication (Al-Shahrour, F., Díaz-Uriarte, R., and Dopazo, J. (2004).
+For further details please refer to the FatiGO publication: Al-Shahrour, F., Díaz-Uriarte, R., and Dopazo, J. (2004).
 Fatigo: a web tool for finding significant associations of gene ontology terms with groups of genes.
-Bioinformatics, 20(4):578–580).
+Bioinformatics, 20(4):578–580.

 Input parameters